ramakrishna-psvs/ramakrishna-psvs.github.io/content/post/government.md

 5. Ministry of Corporate Affairs

     The Ministry of Corporate Affairs would be involved in creating a conducive business environment for the maritime industry.
-Establishing regulatory processes, promoting ease of doing business, and directing foreign companies and investment.
+Establishing regulatory processes,and directing foreign companies and investment.

 6. Ministry of Railways